 Graduates of secondary schools outside Wisconsin will be admitted when recommended and certified by the principal, provided the minimum entrance requirements are met.
 Work submitted to be satisfactory for entrance shall be interpreted to mean an average standing of "good."
-This applies to schools of the North Central Association or of a school maintained on the basis of regular inspection ac-
+This applies to schools of the North Central Association or of a school maintained on the basis of regular inspection accredited relationship with the state university or other university included in the membership of the Association of American Universities.